“MACROS” PART 1: WHAT ARE MACROS?

 Animal fats exist within the cut of the meat and the yolk of the egg.

 Fat is essential for life and is very important in normal body functions, acting as the backbone to important hormones, insulation for nerves, skin and hair health.

-Here is what 20 gram of fat looks like, just for kicks.
+Here is what 20 grams of fat looks like, just for kicks.

-While micronutrients (“micros”) are the topic of discussion here, they are VERY important.
+While macronutrients (“macros”) are the topic of discussion here, micronutrients (“micros”)are equally as important.
 Micros are vitamins, minerals, phytonutrients, antioxidants, etc. that come from our macronutrients…plus sunshine (Vitamin D).
 Fresh air and water should be in there somewhere too.